 Why You Will Love This Guide

-I used cannabis every day for eight years before seeing a real plant grow.
+I used cannabis every day for eight years before ever seeing a real, live cannabis plant growing in the ground.
 Crazy right?
-Actually, no!

-Many consumers use plant medicine long before they ever encounter a live plant.
+Like me, and maybe you, many people use cannabis as a medicine long before they ever encounter a live plant.

 This is certainly true for most members of my Well With Cannabis Community.